mythril-forge/vanilla-spells/spells/level-5/danse-macabre.md

 ---

 ## Description
-Threads of dark power leap from your fingers to pierce up to five Small or Medium corpses you can see within range.
+Threads of dark power leap from your fingers to pierce up to five *small* or *medium* corpses you can see within range.
 Each corpse immediately stands up and becomes undead.
 You decide whether it is a zombie or a skeleton (the statistics for zombies and skeletons are in the Monster Manual), and it gains a bonus to its attack and damage rolls equal to your spellcasting ability modifier.